Stare Czarnowo

-The village has a population of 623.

 Stare Czarnowo's main historic landmark it the Church of Our Lady Help of Christians, which dates back to the 16th century.

-From 1871 to 1945 the area was part of Germany.
-For the history of the region, see History of Pomerania.
+The area became part of the emerging Polish state under its first historic ruler Mieszko I around 967.
+Following the fragmentation of Poland, it formed part of the Duchy of Pomerania.
+From the 18th century, it formed part of Prussia, and from 1871 to 1945 it was also part of Germany.